YouHaveTrouble/minecraft-optimization/README.md

 ### spigot.yml

 #### max-tick-time
-[Spigot Server Optimization Guide]
 **default:**
 tile: 50, entity: 50
 **optimized:**
 tile: 1000, entity: 1000
 **explanation:**
 Setting these to the recommended values disables this feature.
 You can read why it should be disabled [here](https://aikar.co/2015/10/08/spigot-tick-limiter-dont-use-max-tick-time/).
+[SOG]

 #### view-distance
 **default:** default